ErpNetDocs/tech/advanced/document-amounts/lines-weighting.md

 > [!NOTE]
 >
-> If there are no weights for an additional amount in the panel, it is considered that all weights are equal to **100%**.
+> If there are no weights for an additional amount in the panel, all weights are considered equal to **100%**.

 Below you'll find brief descriptions and examples for different input methods. <br> For more information, see **[Amounts calculation](/advanced/document-amounts/amounts-calculation/index.html)** and **[Amounts distribution](/advanced/document-amounts/amounts-distribution/index.html)**.